RPGroup-PBoC/bi1/2024/policies.md

 - For text solutions, submit a single PDF with the filename `lastname_firstname_hw#.pdf`.
 This can be scanned handwritten work, but LaTeX is preferred.
 Assign the pages corresponding to each problem using Gradescope's UI when you do so.
-- Similarly, for code solutions, submit a completed Colab template notebook with the filename `lastname_firstname_hw#.ipynb` to Gradescope.
+- Similarly, for code solutions, submit a completed, fully-executed Colab template notebook with the filename `lastname_firstname_hw#.ipynb` to Gradescope.
-Details on how to work with Colab can be found on the [tutorials page]({{ site.baseurl }}/2024/tutorials).
+Details on how to work with Colab (including guidelines for code submissions) can be found on the [tutorials page]({{ site.baseurl }}/2024/tutorials).

 **Any submission that does not completely adhere to these requirements will not be graded.**